skylab-tech/studio_client_php/README.md

 - jobJson: Raw JSON response from callback
 - requestTimestamp: Timestamp header received in callback under 'X-Skylab-Timestamp'
 - signature: Signature header received in callback under 'X-Skylab-Signature'

-// TODO - NOT RELEVANT
-**NOTE:** If using something like an express server to handle the callback, the JSON response needs to be the raw response.
-If your express server is running `app.use(express.json)` you will need to create a middleware and pass it to your callback handler to use the raw response: `app.use(express.raw({ type: 'application/json' }))`

 ```php
 $api.validateHmacHeaders($secretKey, $jobJson, $requestTimestamp, $signature);